s-zeid/elements/index.md

 ----------------------

-* **Elements is not a replacement for Podman, rkt, Docker, or other mainstream container engines.**  Elements does not use them, but is designed for small-scale containers and mostly personal, development, and end-user distribution use cases.
+* **Elements is not a replacement for Podman, rkt, Docker, or other mainstream container engines.**  Elements does not use them, but it is designed for small-scale containers and mostly personal, development, and end-user distribution use cases.